Last Updated on December 9, 2020 by Jenelle Marie Pierce, Executive Director

 In the end, only you will know what works best for you, but until you’ve figured it out, you can try this approach on for size.

-All in all, in-person is a win-win.
+All in all, any disclosure is a win-win.

-At the bar, while babysitting your best-friend’s two year old, or at Starbucks are all HORRIBLE ideas.
+At the bar, while babysitting your best-friend’s two-year-old, or at Starbucks are all HORRIBLE ideas.

-Be Honest, Positive, & Resourceful
+Be Honest, Positive/Neutral, & Resourceful

 I also share with them some of the resources I’ve used to gather my information.
 Letting the person know there’s a lot of information on the web and encouraging them to do some research on their own is always great.
 This let’s the individual know you respect their opinion and that this kind of decision takes some thorough consideration.